How to Ask for Connection Without Pushing Your Partner Away

 If this is you, know this: you’re not too much.
 You’re just caught in a painful relationship pattern that many couples experience.
 This pattern may feel especially pronounced if your partner is a withdrawer, someone who might pull away to keep the peace.

-What It Feels Like To Be The Pursuer
+What Does It Feel Like To Be The Pursuer?

 If you’re the one who moves toward your partner during conflict, you might feel:

-Why It Feels So Urgent to Fix the Distance
+Why Does It Feel So Urgent to Fix the Distance?

 When you feel your partner pulling away, the fear kicks in at lightning speed: What did I do wrong?
 Are they upset?
 Are they leaving?

-This urgency may be rooted in anxious attachment, past experiences of disconnection, or feeling like emotional safety has never been a given.
+This urgency may be rooted in anxious attachment, past experiences of disconnection, or feeling like emotional safety is unreliable, at best.
 It’s a response to emotional unavailability, not a flaw in who you are.

 But if your partner doesn’t know how to respond—or feels overwhelmed by intensity—they may shut down.
 And that triggers the cycle all over again.